Molar Mass Of N Pentane

 Q1: What is the difference between molar mass and molecular weight?

 A1: The terms molar mass and molecular weight are often used interchangeably.
-However, molar mass is technically expressed in grams per mole (g/mol), reflecting the mass of one mole of the substance, whereas molecular weight is typically expressed in atomic mass units (amu) and refers to the mass of a single molecule.
+That said, molar mass is technically expressed in grams per mole (g/mol), reflecting the mass of one mole of the substance, whereas molecular weight is typically expressed in atomic mass units (amu) and refers to the mass of a single molecule.
 The numerical values are essentially the same.

 Q2: How accurate is the calculated molar mass?